Duff Beer: Creation

 There has been speculation that the name was inspired by one-syllable beer names in the United States (such as "Bud"), and The Simpsons writers had found the name humorous.
 However, longtime Simpsons animator, producer, and director David Silverman stated in 2012 that Groening named the beer "Duff" simply for the convenient rhyme in the slogan "Can't Get Enough of that Wonderful Duff".
 In 2018, writer/producer Mike Reiss stated Jay Kogen came up with the name.

 In an excerpt from his autobiography, Guns N' Roses bassist Duff McKagan claimed that the beer was named after him as the writers were fans of the band and he was known for his extreme alcohol consumption and was popularly called "The King of Beers".
 This is a claim Simpsons creator Matt Groening has called "absurd".
 In response McKagan has stated that he thought it was common knowledge and uncontroversial that he was the origin of the name, and jokingly called assertions to the contrary "absurd."
 Reiss again denied the connection in 2018, stating, "No, it was not named after Duff McKagan ...
 We'd never heard of this guy.
 Have you? ...
 It's a cute fake story that McKagan tells."

 Moe's Tavern is a very close recreation of a tavern that was a block from the University of Oregon when Groening was there, called Duffy's.

 Real Duff beers

-Matt Groening has stated that he will not license the Duff trademark to brew an actual beer, over concern that it would encourage children to drink.
+Matt Groening, the creator of The Simpsons, said he would not license the Duff trademark to brew an actual beer, over concern that it would encourage children to drink.
 However, there have been a few notable cases of individual companies and persons who have used the term "Duff Beer" with varying success.

 United States

 Bilbo's pizza and brewery in Kalamazoo, Michigan also brewed their own form of Duff beer, which had a Homer Simpson tap handle to complete the reference.

 On June 1, 2013, Universal Studios Florida began offering officially-licensed Duff Beer in their expanded Springfield area at a replica of Moe's Tavern and a waterfront Duff Brewery.
+Universal Studios Hollywood also offers licensed Duff Beer products in their Springfield area.